-52. Card-issuers shall ensure adherence to the [Reserve Bank of India \(Local Area Banks - Managing Risks in Outsourcing\) Directions, 2025](#), as amended from time to time, as amended from time to time.
+52. Card-issuers shall ensure adherence to the [Reserve Bank of India \(Rural Co-operative Banks - Managing Risks in Outsourcing\) Directions, 2025](#), as amended from time to time.
 Further, the card-issuers shall not share card data (including transaction data) of the cardholders with the outsourcing partners unless sharing of such data is essential to discharge the functions assigned to the latter.
 In case of sharing of any data as stated above, explicit consent from the cardholder shall be obtained.
 It shall also be ensured that the storage and the ownership of card data remains with the card-issuer.